suba-suresh/weather-web-app/README.md

 ### Media

 - The fonts used were imported from [Google Fonts](https://fonts.google.com/)
-- The Weather images were used from the OpenWeatherMap API
+- The Weather images were used from the [OpenWeatherMap API](https://openweathermap.org/)
+- The ? and scoring symbols were used from [FontAwesome](https://fontawesome.com/)